khongyew/cross-com/README.md

 # cross-com
-A basic guide on cross compiling for ARM linux environment
+A basic guide on cross compiling on an Ubuntu PC for an ARM linux environment <br>
+Mainly to document what I have learnt from the web.
+I do not claim to be an expert.

 ## Setting up an emulated Raspberry Pi Linux environment
 Credits to : http://embedonix.com/articles/linux/emulating-raspberry-pi-on-linux/